Inducted November 2, 1985

 In 12 seasons Breen had a batting average of over .300.
 He coached the Newfoundland Terra Novas who won the Canadian Junior Baseball Championships in 1966.
 He has served in a variety of executive capacities within St. John’s, provincial and national baseball.

-Retired from the CNR, he is married to the former Margaret Keiley and they have seven children.
+He retired from the CN Railroad, and was married to the former Margaret Keiley, having seven children.